pyocd/pyOCD/docs/configuring_logging.md

 Fine-grained control of pyOCD log output is available through logging configuration.
 The logging package supports loading a configuration dictionary to control almost all aspects of log output.

-The `logging` user option is used to specify the logging configuration.
+The `logging` session option is used to specify the logging configuration.
 It can be set to either a logging configuration dictionary or the path to a YAML file containing a configuration dictionary.
 Usually it is easiest to include the configuration directly in a `pyocd.yaml` config file.
 See the [configuration documentation](configuration.md) for more on config files.
 The file path is most